 Follow up with customers to monitor their satisfaction levels.
 Try sending a short survey, follow up email or call, to verify that any issues were resolved.
 Keeping a customer happy will go a long way towards keeping your customers coming back and not moving over to your competition.

 Good customer service does not have to cost a lot of money and can go a long way towards keeping customers happy, employee turnover low and increased sales in the long-term.
-If you need help in developing a customer service strategy, or any other business related question, please contact The University of Georgia SBDC at Athens to schedule a no-cost consulting session with a business consultant or to register for our upcoming GrowSMART program.
+If you need help in developing a customer service strategy, or any other business related question, please contact your local UGA Small Business Development Center to schedule a session with a business consultant or attend one of our upcoming training programs.
+Specifically, check out GrowSMART, customer service is one of the topics covered in this premier, 5-week program.

 (Source: Laura Katz, Area Director, UGA SBDC in Athens)